KuroSeinenbutV2/praktikum_PBO/README.md

         to set attribute of member to be accesed by parent class and derived class }

+// Constructor is a special member function of a class that is automatically called when an object of that class is created.

-// to initiate the construct use
+to initiate the construct use:

     this->(construct name)=(attribute name)
     example